-- Bermuda has a strong and clear legal system based on English maritime law and has comprehensive maritime legislation, and mortgages are registered with a clear position on priority of mortgages; - Bermuda registers vessels of any type, age or size provided that they meet the required standards, the registered owner is not required to be incorporated in Bermuda and a streamlined service is provided with fast turnaround available at all times; - our registry aims to ensure that our fee structure and rates remain competitive; - statutory surveys can be delegated to classification societies, with audits and inspections carried out by the registry's own experienced surveyors worldwide, thereby ensuring consistency, high standards, continued safety and a rapid response globally; - the BSMA's in-house expertise across time zones enables it to give timely response to technical queries 24/7, with their focus on assisting the efficient, economic and compliant operation of ships, aware of the commercial and operational requirements of the shipowner; and - the BSMA's expert surveyors are available 24/7 to assist with port state control matters to avoid delay.

-2 What are the prevailing shipping market trends affecting your country?
+- vessels enjoy protection of UK and allied navies and ship owners can seek the support of British embassies and consulates; - Bermuda has a strong and clear legal system based on English maritime law and has comprehensive maritime legislation, and mortgages are registered with a clear position on priority of mortgages; - Bermuda registers vessels of any type, age or size provided that they meet the required standards, the registered owner is not required to be incorporated in Bermuda and a streamlined service is provided with fast turnaround available at all times; - our registry aims to ensure that our fee structure and rates remain competitive; - statutory surveys can be delegated to classification societies, with audits and inspections carried out by the registry's own experienced surveyors worldwide, thereby ensuring consistency, high standards, continued safety and a rapid response globally; - the BSMA's in-house expertise across time zones enables it to give timely response to technical queries 24/7, with their focus on assisting the efficient, economic and compliant operation of ships, aware of the commercial and operational requirements of the ship owner; and - the BSMA's expert surveyors are available 24/7 to assist with port state control matters to avoid delay. - What are the prevailing shipping market trends affecting your country?
 What has been the impact of the covid-19 pandemic?